Boy's death in Gurugram school: SC says issue of juvenility of accused be examined afresh | Law-Order

 The high court had set aside a lower court order which said the 16-year-old student, accused of killing the child over a year ago, will be treated as an adult during the trial.

-The high court observed that the procedure adopted by the lower court to declare that the accused be tried as an adult "cannot be made to sustain in the eyes of law and therefore, the order is being set aside with observation that it shall be remanded back to the JJ Board for taking a fresh view on the same," advocate Sushil Tekriwal, representing the victim's family, had said.
-The CBI, in a charge sheet, had alleged that the teenager had murdered the student in a bid to get the examinations postponed and a scheduled parent-teacher meeting canceled.

-The victim's body, with the throat slit, was found in the washroom of the school in Bhondsi area of Gurugram on September 8, 2017.
+The high court observed that the procedure adopted by the lower court to declare that the accused be tried as an adult cannot be sustained in the eyes of law and therefore, the order is being set aside with the observation that it shall be remanded back to the JJ Board for taking a fresh view on the same, advocate Sushil Tekriwal, representing the victim's family, had said.
+The CBI, in a charge sheet, had alleged that the teenager had murdered the student on September 8, 2017, in a bid to get the examinations postponed and a scheduled parent-teacher meeting cancelled.
+The victim's body, with the throat slit, was found in the washroom of the school in the Bhondsi area in Gurgaon.

+Earlier, the court had barred the media from using the name of the 16-year-old juvenile accused in the case and asked it to use fictitious names instead.
+While the seven-year-old victim was named ''Prince'' by the court, the juvenile accused was named ''Bholu'' and the school was referred to as ''Vidyalaya''.

+The probe agency had earlier given a clean chit to school bus conductor Ashok Kumar, who was arrested by the Gurgaon Police, saying there was no evidence to prove his involvement in the crime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)